patcha-ranat/de-pyspark-airflow/README.md

 ![docker_resources](./picture/docker_resources.png)

-***Closing remark**: Using `repartition()` without appropriate spark configuration tuning may lead to data consistency issue and inaccurate data ingestion.
+***Closing remark**: Using `repartition()` without appropriate spark configuration tuning may lead to threads issue and inaccurate data ingestion.
 Tuning spark configuration by tuning memory, cores, and executor instances might not improve in performance for local processing.
 I presumed it related to limitation in running job locally in a single machine.*

 ## 3. References
 - [How to speed up spark df.write jdbc to postgres databse | Stack Overflow](https://stackoverflow.com/questions/58676909/how-to-speed-up-spark-df-write-jdbc-to-postgres-database)